alienideas/WebTrafficFirewall/docs.md

 Limitations

-SituationResultShared HostingScript exits safely (no permission)VPS / DedicatedFull blackout worksAlready active connectionsUsually stay alive (because of ESTABLISHED rule)Removing a countryYou must re-run the script after commenting the IPs
+Removing a countryYou must re-run the script after commenting the IPs

 Summary
 This script is designed to: